Harz Legends: The Königstein at the Devil’s Wall

 The name ‘Königstein’ descends from Kehnstein, historically meaning “proclamation stone.”
 Historic visitors include Goethe, who climbed the Königstein in 1784.
 A ‘Goethe Stone’ on the south side commemorates that visit.

-While geology explains its origins, the people of the medieval Harz had their own story.
+While geology explains its origins, the people of the medieval Harz had their own story on how this wall had been created.

 According to legend, the Devil wanted to claim the fertile Harz lands for himself.
 So he made a wager with God: if the Devil could build a wall across the region in just one single night, before the first rooster crowed, the land would be his.